dustinian/Adventures/ngs_level_0_characters.md

 * __1978, Advanced Dungeons & Dragons:__ "Unearthed Arcana"  discussed Level 0 magic users, and "Greyhawk Adventures" offered rules for Level 0 characters.
 * __1980, Rolemaster:__ Level 0 characters are one of several character creation options.
-* __1989, Advanced Dungeons & Dragons, Second Edition:__ Statistics Level 0 characters, such as saving throws, are included.
+* __1989, Advanced Dungeons & Dragons, Second Edition:__ Statistics for Level 0 characters, such as saving throws, are included.